nadrino/kotor-walkthrough/kotor/walkthrough/036_Dantooine.md

 ## Matale vs Sandral

+- Take the path to the enclave
 - Kill 2 beasts on the way
-- South
+- Go south (loading)
 - 2 beast + 3 kath
 - kill beasts -> find journal on corpse
 - Go toward the mention
-- BANTHER ?
-Carth and Bastila 2/2 -> not on iPhone? -> LATER On Tatooine...
+- Carth and Bastila 2/2 (XBox)
   - What did they see, exactly?
+> Bather #1 on Switch
+>
+> not on iPhone? -> LATER On Tatooine...

 - Go directly to Matale's house (Bastila and Carth will intervene)
     - I come on behalf of the Jedi Council.
 I wish to speak to Ahlan Matale.
     - **Any information you might have would be helpful.**
     - **What were they doing here?**
     - I shall go and speak to Nurik Sandral.
     - **I understand you are upset, Ahlan Matale.
 Rest assured I will find Shen.**

 ![](../resources/images/screenshots/danMatalesDroids.png)

-- Continue the road to get to the sandral mention
+- Continue the road to the west to get to the sandral mention
-- Go south -> kill animals -> don’t kill Mandalorians now -> Go west instead
+- Go south (don’t kill Mandalorians now)
-- **Go west to Sandral -> DONT kill the last mand**
+- **Go to the Sandral mention**
 	- **I come on behalf…**
 	- I am not...
 - Enter his mention